 New Ulm is a tiny town located in the state of Texas.
 With a population of 285 people and just one neighborhood, New Ulm is the 992nd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, New Ulm is generally considered to be a blue-collar town.
-38.76% of the New Ulm workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, New Ulm is a town of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in New Ulm who work in office and administrative support (48.06%), teaching (7.75%), and business and financial occupations (5.43%).
+New Ulm is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, New Ulm is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
+There are especially a lot of people living in New Ulm who work in office and administrative support (67.62%), sales jobs (0.00%), and personal care services (0.00%).

 Another notable thing is that New Ulm is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.